tefreeman/Yisp/README.md

 - **Interactive Mode**: Start the REPL by running Yisp without arguments.
 - **Testing Mode**: Run a series of predefined tests with `Yisp -test`.
   - The tests folder (not the individual test folders) must be in the same directory as the exe file.
      - Example:  Yisp folder -> Yisp.exe, /tests/ folder
+  -  You can add tests by dropping them in the test folder or specifying the file path an argument.
 ## Building

 - Built with MSVC (Microsoft c++/c compiler) with the C++17 Standard